Categories

 Of those days long-ago, this memory I shall never forget – dinnertime in the hoist room, standing beside a hot coal stove, and tasting the melted cheese on the sandwich Mom lovingly packed for me.

-I kept my hard hat and lunch bucket, photographing them recently atop a pile of stoker coal.
+I kept my hard hat and lunch bucket and recently photographed them atop a pile of stoker coal.

 * * *